yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

     * Default: located in the same directory as the agent binary.
     * Optional: use a dedicated folder where the configuration file is located (use the --path.config flag in the agent command line to access the file path).
     * Advanced configuration: properties inside the configuration file can reference environment variables.
 This enables you to set up only one configuration file that addresses different behaviors (depending on the environment variables).
-See [Discovery Agent variables](/docs/central/connect-api-manager/discovery-agent-variables/).
+See [Agent variables](/docs/central/connect-api-manager/agent-variables/).
 * With command line argument.
 See [Traceability Agent flags](/docs/central/connect-api-manager/traceability-agent-flags/).

 ### Installing the Traceability Agent